One place for your family's records

 What they like most

-The role model fits how private offices actually operate when several people need bounded access.
+The sharing model fits how family offices actually work — different people need different access.

 Documents stay tied to the assets, people, and transactions they explain.